stevenjlho/leetcode/solutions/654. Maximum Binary Tree/README.md

  * @return {TreeNode}
  */
 var constructMaximumBinaryTree = function (nums) {
-  // construct the tree from a sublist const buildTree = (nums, left, right) => {
+  // Recursive function to build the tree from a sublist of nums const buildTree = (nums, left, right) => {
-    // if the current sublist is empty if (left >= right) {
+    // Base case: return null if sublist is empty if (left >= right) {
       return null;
     }

-    let maxIndex = left;
+    // Find the maximum element and its index in the sublist let maxIndex = left;
-    let maxVal = nums[left];

     for (let i = left; i < right; i++) {
-      if (nums[i] > maxVal) {
+      if (nums[i] > nums[maxIndex]) {
         maxIndex = i;
-        maxVal = nums[i];
       }
     }

-    // Create a new node with the maximum value let root = new TreeNode(maxVal);
+    // Create the root node with the maximum value let root = new TreeNode(nums[maxIndex]);

-    // Construct left subtree from elements before max value
-    // and right subtree from elements after max value root.left = buildTree(nums, left, maxIndex);
+    // Recursively build the left and right subtrees root.left = buildTree(nums, left, maxIndex);
     root.right = buildTree(nums, maxIndex + 1, right);

-    return root;
+    return root; // Return the constructed node
   };

-  // Start constructing the tree from the given list return buildTree(nums, 0, nums.length);
+  // Start building the tree from the whole array return buildTree(nums, 0, nums.length);
 };
 ```